Berkeley-CS61B/website-sp24/projects/proj0/index.md

 You can and should check your style locally with the CS 61B plugin. **We will not remove the velocity limit for failing to check style.**

 ## Submission and Grading

+{: .danger}
+We will **not remove the velocity limit** for failing to submit the correct files because you didn't add, commit, or push.
+You have been warned.

 Your code will be graded based on whether it passes the tests we provided.
 There are no hidden tests; the score you see on Gradescope is your score for this project.